 Ps.
-The heavens declare.
-(19./xviij.)
-[41].
+The heavens shew forth. (xviij.)
+[40].

 Quidam Christianus in Hierico civitate.
+1531-P:60r.

-3. Ant.
-A certain Christian in the city of Jericho took a small dwelling from a certain Jew : in which dwelling an image of the holy Saviour he set up in the sight of the bed.
+[3.]
+Ant.
+A certain Christian in the city of Jericho took a

+small dwelling from a certain Jew : in which dwelling an

+image of the holy Saviour he set up in the sight of the bed.

 Ps.
-My heart is inditing.
-(45./xliiij.)
-[259].
+My heart hath uttered. (xliiij.)
+[249].

-$\vec{\mathcal{V}}$.
-This sign of the Cross shall be in heaven.

-R. When the Lord shall come to judge.
-Let the response be made privately.
+℣.
+This sign.
+[609].

-Ift up the eyes of your understanding, and see this wonder and also new boundless miracle of God which hath now been made : and give glory unto him.
+🕅 Ift up the eyes of your understanding, and see this new wonder and also boundless miracle of God which hath now been made : and give glory unto him.
 Witness the ineffable humanity and also the greatness of his ordinance : and take up lamentations with joy.
 In God indeed nothing is impossible : because our God can do all things.
 These things were accomplished in our days and among us : <that> every heart that heareth shall be astounded.
-But thou, O Lord, have mercy upon us.

 Majestas Salvatoris.
+1531-P:60r.